Thibaud-TR/Thibaud-TR/README.md

 ### 1. Movie Advice Website

-- 📄 **Description :** The goal of this project is to create an app
+- 📄 **Description :** The goal of this project is to create a movie recommendation app that provides movie titles based on other movies you like.
-  -  Step 1 :
+  -  Step 1 : Movies database creation using 'The Movie Database' website API
+  -  Step 2 : Use of machine learning to train a model of recommendation
+  -  Step 3 : Create a user friendly app easy to use
 - 🔧 **Tools :** Python, Pandas, Streamlit, Scikit Learn (ML), API Requests
 - 🌟 [Link to the project](https://github.com/Thibaud-TR/Movie_advice)